David Collenette

-David Michael Collenette, PC (born 24 June 1946) is a former Canadian politician.
+David Michael Collenette, PC OOnt (born 24 June 1946) is a former Canadian politician.
 From 1974, until his retirement from politics in 2004, he was a member of the Liberal Party of Canada.
 A graduate from York University's Glendon College in 1969, he subsequently received his MA, in 2004 and LL.D for education in 2015 from the same university.
 He was first elected in the York East riding of Toronto to the House of Commons on 8 July 1974, in the Pierre Trudeau government and returned to Parliament in 1993 representing Don Valley East.

 Collenette served as a Member of the Canadian House of Commons for more than 20 years.
 He was elected five times and defeated twice.
 He served in the Cabinet under three prime ministers - Pierre Trudeau, John Turner, and Jean Chrétien.
 He held several portfolios: